 - Your own organisation’s ambitions are clearly mapped out for each management field of attention and prioritized.

 - Involvement of stakeholders guaranteed.

-- Coherence between strategic ambitions and the assets mix of Real Estate / Building, Facility Management and ICT.
+- Coherence between strategic ambitions and the assets mix of Real Estate, Facility Management and Information Technology.

-- Promotes dialogue about mutual coordination between Real Estate, Facility Management and ICT.
+- Promotes dialogue about mutual coordination between Real Estate, Facility Management and Information Technology departments.

 - Quick insights into status if performances are achieved and/or adjustment is required.

 - Action-oriented management and accountability for strategic agility of the learn/work environment.